1Franck/rbot/README.md

 To use the WebCli and/or queue system, you must configure and install RBot database.

-Once you have installed dependencies with composer and configurate rbot database, create an empty database and put connection infos in your `app/configs/dev/app.php`
+Once you have installed dependencies with composer, create an empty database and put connection infos in your `app/configs/dev/app.php`

 ```php
 <?php